paulruziskey/python-level-one/README.md

-# python-level-one
+# Python Level One

-Material for the Python-level-one course
+Welcome to the Python-level-one course!
+Click on a module above to get started!

+Project directories each contain a `project.md` file which contains a link to the instructions.